 Consciousness: Re-Defining Our Parameters with Rupert Sheldrake & David Luke

-Come to explore the mind beyond the brain, psychedelics and parapsychology!
+Explore the mind beyond the brain, psychedelics and parapsychology

 Part of Advaya initiative’s ‘The Re-Enchantment Series:Unlocking Magic & Inspiring Action’